-A video has surfaced of ten employees from a company crawling over a wet street in a ‘motivational’ exercise that has sparked public backlash
+A video has surfaced of ten employees from the company crawling over a wet street in a ‘motivational’ exercise that has sparked public backlash.

 According to the Chinese language publication, The Paper, the company’s boss initially intended to crawl along the street himself in order to motivate his staff to meet their sales targets.